 Book yourself a balcony cabin on one of Royal Caribbean’s Oasis Class of cruise ships and you’ve a choice of views from your balcony.
 You can opt for the traditional ocean view if you want but for those that enjoy a light spot of people watching you can choose a Central Park view – Central Park being the name of the massive garden that’s located in the middle of all Oasis class cruise ships and is open to the skies – trust us on this, it needs to be seen to be believed!

-On a typical seven night sailing to the Caribbean these balcony’s were actually coming in at over £200 cheaper than the standard ocean views!
+On a typical seven night sailing to the Caribbean, these balconies were actually coming in at over £200 cheaper than the standard ocean views!

 Don’t worry, as well as offering balcony cabins with views of Central Park Royal Caribbean also sell balcony cabins on their Oasis class of ships with a view of the boardwalk – now these ARE the perfect people watching cabins!

-Again, on a typical seven night sailing to the Caribbean these balcony’s were coming in at over £200 cheaper than the standard ocean views!
-That’s not a bad saving, especially if you’re a fan of people watching.
+Again, on a typical seven night sailing to the Caribbean these balconies were coming in at over £200 cheaper than the standard ocean views!
+That’s not a bad saving, especially if you’re a fan of people-watching.

 Aqua Theatre Balcony Cabins